jdhitsolutions/ReportingTricksTips/README.md

 ![PowerShell](images/powershell-emoji.png)

 My presentation and demo material for my session that was part of the [PowerShell 1-Day Conference](https://petri.com/conferences/get-it-powershell-1-day-virtual-conference) from [Petri.com](https://petri.com/).
-Use the Discussion section of this repository for follow-up questions or comments.
+Use the [Discussions](https://github.com/jdhitsolutions/ReportingTricksTips/discussions) section of this repository for follow-up questions or comments.

 ## Abstract